 An act of sabotage shut down parts of Germany's rail system for hours this weekend

-The sabotage hit a primary mode of regional and intercity transport in Germany as well as disrupting supply lines for industries using cargo trains.
+BERLIN — German authorities say a malicious and targeted act of sabotage caused a three-hour halt to all rail traffic in northern Germany on Saturday morning.

-After the nearly three-hour suspension, Deutsche Bahn said the problem — a "failure of the digital train radio system" — had been resolved but that some disruptions could still be expected.
-It later said the outage was caused by sabotage.
+German Interior Minister Nancy Faeser said cables vital for the country's rail network were intentionally cut in two places, causing a sudden halt to all rail traffic, both passenger and cargo, in the northern part of the country.

-Transport Minister Volker Wissing said cables that are "essential for handling railway traffic safely" were deliberately severed at two separate locations.
+Transport Minister Volker Wissing said the affected cables are "essential for handling railway traffic safely."
 He said Germany's federal police were investigating the incident.

 "We can't say anything today either about the background to this act or the perpetrators," Wissing said.
 "The investigation will have to yield that."